 What You Need to Know About Employing People with Disabilities

 Employing people with disabilities has multiple advantages for both government agencies and private businesses.
 These individuals bring different perspectives with them and can help your organization achieve important goals.
-In fact, a study shows that actively hiring individuals with disabilities can result in “28 percent higher revenue, double the net income, and 30 percent higher economic profit margins” over a four-year period.
+In fact, a study shows that actively hiring individuals with disabilities can result in 28% higher revenue, double the net income, and 30% higher economic profit margins over a four-year period.

 People with disabilities often want to work but are not given the opportunity due to prejudice or concern on the part of employers that it will be too difficult to employ them.
 The fact is that employing people with disabilities can be rewarding and is often not nearly as complicated as organizations may think.
 The important thing is to understand the laws and regulations around hiring in the disability community.